SalK91/convex_optimization/docs/convex/16a_optimality_conditions.md

 - The gradient (or a subgradient) points into the normal cone of the feasible set.
 - The tangent cone defines all directions along which the function cannot decrease.
 - The inclusion $0 \in \partial f(\hat{x}) + N_{\mathcal{X}}(\hat{x})$ encodes equilibrium between descent forces and boundary constraints.

-This picture generalizes the intuitive idea from single-variable calculus:
-the derivative changes sign at a minimum, while with constraints, the derivative at the boundary is balanced by the constraint’s barrier.